8 fatally shot in Serbia town a day after 9 killed at school

 Kecmanovic then unloaded the gun in the school yard and called the police himself, although they had already received an alert from a school official.
 When he called, Kecmanovic told duty officers he was a “psychopath who needs to calm down,” police said.

-Those killed were seven girls, one boy and the school security guard.
-One of the girls was a French citizen, France's foreign ministry said.
+The children killed Wednesday were seven girls and one boy.
+One of the girls was a French citizen, France’s foreign ministry said.

 “I think we are all guilty.
-I think each one of us has some responsibility, that we allowed some things we should not allow (to happen),” said Zoran Sefik, a Belgrade resident, during Wednesday evening’s vigil near the school.
+I think each one of us has some responsibility, that we allowed some things we should not allow,” said Zoran Sefik, a Belgrade resident, during Wednesday evening’s vigil near the school.

-Gun culture is widespread in Serbia and elsewhere in the Balkans: The region is among the top in Europe in the number of guns per capita.
-Guns are often fired into the air at celebrations and the cult of the warrior is part of national identity.
-Still, the last mass shooting was in 2013 when a war veteran killed 13 people in a central Serbian village.
+Gun culture is widespread in Serbia and elsewhere in the Balkans: The region has among the highest numbers of guns per capita in Europe.
+Guns are often fired into the air at celebrations and the cult of the warrior is part of national identities.

 “We have had too much violence for too long,” psychologist Zarko Trebjesanin told N1 television.
 “Children copy models.
 We need to eliminate negative models ... and create a different system of values."